Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing

 Collectively, this work demonstrates the value of integrating isotopic labeling, extracellular metabolite measurements, optical redox sensing, and multiscale transport modeling within a unified modeling and analytical framework.
 Establishing intracellular flux‑regulation mechanisms under controlled static conditions enables mechanistic interpretation of the metabolic reorganization that emerges in aggregate cultures when spatial heterogeneity is introduced.
 From an engineering perspective, this integrated approach provides a foundation for predictive modeling strategies that can inform monitoring, optimization, and control of scalable iPSC bioprocesses.

-\begin{sloppypar} \textbf{(4) Limitations and Future Research.} While the present framework focuses on a defined reaction network and selected regulatory mechanisms, several extensions could further enhance its predictive capability.
-Incorporating compartment‑specific transport processes, more detailed representations of mitochondrial dynamics, and additional layers of transcriptional regulation may improve quantitative accuracy, particularly under dynamic or perturbed conditions.
-Furthermore, coupling the modeling framework with real‑time sensing and control strategies represents a promising direction toward closed‑loop optimization of aggregate culture systems and the robust, scalable design of iPSC manufacturing processes. \end{sloppypar}
+\begin{sloppypar} \textbf{(4) Limitations and Future Research.} While the present framework provides a mechanistic description of intracellular metabolism, redox regulation, aggregate transport, and population dynamics, several limitations remain.
+The current model focuses on a defined reaction network and selected regulatory mechanisms and does not explicitly account for compartment-specific transport processes, detailed mitochondrial dynamics, or additional layers of transcriptional and signaling regulation.
+Incorporating these processes may further improve quantitative accuracy, particularly under dynamic or perturbed conditions.

+{In addition, the framework was calibrated and evaluated using a single iPSC cell line and specific monolayer and aggregate culture systems.
+While the underlying mechanistic structure is expected to be broadly applicable, further studies are needed to assess transferability across iPSC lines, media formulations, aggregate platforms, and bioreactor configurations.
+Future work will focus on systematic validation and parameter refinement using diverse experimental datasets to enhance robustness and generalizability. }

+Finally, coupling the modeling framework with real-time sensing technologies and advanced control strategies represents a promising direction toward closed-loop optimization of aggregate culture systems and the robust, scalable design of iPSC manufacturing processes. \end{sloppypar}